-In the production process of PCB circuit boards, some process defects are often encountered, such as poor copper wire fall off of PCB circuit boards (also known as copper rejection), which affects product quality.
+In the production process of Printed Circuit Board Fabrication, some process defects are often encountered, such as poor copper wire fall off of PCB circuit boards (also known as copper rejection), which affects product quality.
 The common reasons for copper rejection of PCB circuit boards are as follows:

 PCB Circuit Board Process Factors: